hiiamboris/red-wiki/[NOTES]-Gtk-Bindings-Development.md

 * Some floating point arithmetic [give strange results](https://gitter.im/red/GTK?at=5c41de8df780a1521f2de084) on GTK branch and a specific LOCALE.
 For example `load "0.00000152"` returns `0.0` or `5 / 2.0` returns `2,5.0`.

-There is a workaround for LOCALE bug, use this to run Red: `LC_ALL=C path/to/console-view`
+There is a workaround for LOCALE bug.
+Just use "C" locale, like this: `LC_ALL=C path/to/console-view`